iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient with Momentum Accelerations.md

 ---
 ### **Intro**

 A thorough understanding of the Proximal Gradient without momentum is needed to understand this.
-This part of the text will make heavy references to Amir's Beck's book, and the paper [[FISTA_ A Fast Iterative Shrinka - Amir Beck.pdf]], and then the Presentation from L. Vanderberghe [here](https://www.seas.ucla.edu/~vandenbe/236C/lectures/fgrad.pdf)(Just for references materials here is not really taken from Vanderberghe's works) on Nesterov momentum method.
+This part of the text will make heavy references to Amir's Beck's book, and the paper [[FISTA_ A Fast Iterative Shrinka - Amir Beck.pdf]], and then the Presentation from L. Vanderberghe [here](https://www.seas.ucla.edu/~vandenbe/236C/lectures/fgrad.pdf)(Just for references materials here is not really taken from Vanderberghe's works) on Nestrov momentum method.
 In this excerpt, we will state the algorithm for the FISTA, and then we will attempt to prove the convergence rate while knowing the algorithm.
 And at the end we will try to discuss some of the magics behind sequence of numbers for the algorithm.

 **The FISTA Algorithm**